KosinskiLab/pyTME/doc/quickstart/matching/constrained.rst

     --tilt_angles tilt_angles.txt \
     -o ha_matching.pickle

-For NA, simply replace the path in `-i` using the path to `templates/na_6.8_aligned.mrc` and change the output to `results/na_matching.pickle`.
+For NA, simply replace the path in ``-i`` using the path to `templates/na_6.8_aligned.mrc` and change the path in ``-o`` to `results/na_matching.pickle`.
 We recommend running the above on a GPU using the cupy backend as shown.

-- --orientations_cone 20: Limits template orientations to within a 20-degree cone around the normal vector of each seed point.
+- ``--orientations_cone 20``: Limits template orientations to within a 20-degree cone around the normal vector of each seed point.
 This ensures that particles are only matched in biologically relevant orientations (e.g., membrane proteins oriented relative to the membrane surface).

-- --orientations_uncertainty 6,6,10: Defines an ellipsoidal search region around each seed point in voxels.
+- ``--orientations_uncertainty`` 6,6,10: Defines an ellipsoidal search region around each seed point in voxels.
 The values represent the search radii in x, y, and z directions respectively.
 This accounts for uncertainty in the exact position of particles relative to seed points.

-- --orientations_scaling 1.0: Scaling factor for seed point coordinates.
+- ``--orientations_scaling 1.0``: Scaling factor for seed point coordinates.
 Use 1.0 when seed points and tomogram are at the same voxel size.

-- --wedge_axes 2,0: Specifies the projection axis (z=2) and tilt axis (x=0) used during tilt series acquisition.
+- ``--wedge_axes 2,0``: Specifies the projection axis (z=2) and tilt axis (x=0) used during tilt series acquisition.

-- --defocus 50000: Defocus value in Ångstrom for CTF correction (5 μm defocus).
+- ``--defocus 50000``: Defocus value in Ångstrom for CTF correction (5 μm defocus).

 The output of constrained template matching is a pickle file containing the score space and identified orientations.
-We can explore the score space using the ``preprocessor_gui.py`` using the **Import Pickle** button.
+We can explore the score space in the ``preprocessor_gui.py`` using the **Import Pickle** button.
 Shown below is a comparison of HA and NA matching using constrained and unconstrained matching, respectively.
 Note the increase in peak sharpness and decreased contribution of the membrane density in constrained matching.
 Achieving more uniform matching scores for HA would require a more stringently created mask.
-In essence, HAs orthogonal to the missing wedge score lower, because applying a wedge mask to the template density stretches the template, and pushes a considerable amount of it outside the mask.
+In essence, HAs orthogonal to the missing wedge score lower, because applying a wedge mask to the template density stretches the template, and pushes a considerable amount outside the mask.
+Alternatively, background correction could be performed, for instance using ``--scramble_phases``.

 .. figure:: ../../_static/examples/constrained/scores.png